saxenalab-neuro/saxenalab-neuro.github.io/_news/announcement_5.md

 related_posts: false
 ---

-The [Jackson labs course](https://www.jax.org/education-and-learning/education-calendar/2023/10-October/short-course-on-the-application-of-machine-learning-for-automated-quantific) (Daiyao poster and Shreya lecture)
+Poster by Daiyao, and Invited Lecture by Shreya at the [Jackson labs course](https://www.jax.org/education-and-learning/education-calendar/2023/10-October/short-course-on-the-application-of-machine-learning-for-automated-quantific)